-A. Full-time regular, part-time regular, provisional, probationary and term limited employees ("employees eligible for comprehensive benefits") shall accrue sick leave benefits at the rate of 0.04616 hours for each hour in pay status exclusive of overtime, except that if an hourly employee works in excess of 74 hours in one week, the employee will accrue sick leave at the rate of .025 for each hour worked in excess of 74 hours.
+Section 7.1.
+Accrual Rates.
+Full-time regular, part-time regular, provisional, probationary and term limited employees ("employees eligible for comprehensive benefits") shall accrue sick leave benefits at the rate of 0.04616 hours for each hour in pay status exclusive of overtime, except that if an hourly employee works in excess of 74 hours in one week, the employee will accrue sick leave at the rate of .025 for each hour worked in excess of 74 hours.
 An employee is not entitled to sick leave if not previously earned.

-B. During the first year of service, employees eligible to accrue vacation leave may, at the appointing authority's discretion, use any accrued days of vacation leave as an extension of sick leave.
+Section 7.2.
+Vacation as Extension of Sick Leave.
+During the first year of service, employees eligible to accrue vacation leave may, at the Director's/designee's discretion, use any accrued days of vacation leave as an extension of sick leave.
 If an employee does not work a full year, any vacation leave used for sick leave must be reimbursed to the County upon termination.
 The terms of this provision do not apply to employees using accrued vacation leave for a qualifying event under the Washington Family Care Act.

-C. Sick leave may be used in fifteen (15) minute increments.

-1. Sick calls for all foreseeable absences must be made prior to the shift start time, in accordance with current practice, to facilitate adequate time to seek volunteers to cover posts that must be backfilled.
-For non-foreseeable absences, sick call must be made as soon as possible before the start of the shift, unless it is not practicable for the employee to do so.

-- D. There is no limit to the hours of sick leave accrued by an employee eligible for comprehensive leave benefits. - E. Management is responsible for the proper administration of this benefit, in compliance with King County Ordinances, Washington Law, and Federal law.
-Employees shall complete an absence request form on the first day back to work after an illness.
+- Section 7.3.
+Increments of Use.
+Sick leave may be used in fifteen (15) minute increments. - Section 7.4.
+Notice.
+Sick calls for all foreseeable absences must be made prior to the shift start time, in accordance with current practice, to facilitate adequate time to seek volunteers to cover posts that must be backfilled.
+For non-foreseeable absences, sick call must be made as soon as possible before the start of the shift, unless it is not practicable for the employee to do so. - Section 7.5.
+Limit.
+There is no limit to the hours of sick leave accrued by an employee eligible for comprehensive leave benefits. - Section 7.6.
+Administration of Benefit.
+Management is responsible for the proper administration of this benefit, in compliance with King County Ordinances, Washington Law, and Federal law. - A. Employees shall complete an absence request form on the first day back to work after an illness.
 Employees may be required to provide a physician's verification (using currently approved forms) for any absence of more than three (3) consecutive work days if there is a specific concern regarding the validity of an employee's absence or ability to safely return to work.

-It shall be the employees' responsibility to notify the Department when submitting their required Leave Request forms if the leave is for a Family Medical Leave qualifying event.
-If family sick leave is used, a statement explaining the requirement for said leave shall be included with the absence request form.
+B. It shall be the employees' responsibility to notify the Department when submitting their required leave request forms if the leave is for a Family Medical Leave (FML) qualifying event.
+If sick leave is used, a statement explaining the requirement for said leave shall be included with the absence request form.